 Due to the shorter overall trip, Ed and I agreed that flying into Athens wasn’t ideal as it would either mean an internal flight, a long ferry crossing, or having to go via Andros/Tinos again, which we decided was too similar to last year.
 We needed a direct flight from the UK to one of the Cyclades islands, but which one and how much would it cost?

 So, despite our combined lack of love for Mykonos (sorry if you’re a fan), we agreed to spend our first night there before moving on the next day.
-It does mean that we can finally do the Delos trip we had planned last year but abandoned due to a lack of time (and poor planning really).
-We’re also going to stay much closer to the port to make it easier to get off the island the next day – lesson learned from my failed attempt to get a taxi last time I was here!
+It does mean that we can finally do the Delos trip we had planned last year but abandoned due to a lack of time (well, poor planning really).
+We’re also going to stay much closer to the port to make it easier to get off the island the next day – a lesson learned from my failed attempt to get a taxi the last time I was here!